-11 Expert Secrets to Ease the Hassle and Expense of Flying
+11 Expert Secrets to Stress-Free Flying This Holiday Season

 From booking a ticket to getting through security to the flight itself, air travel has become a lot less fun.
 So Cheapism.com reached out to air travel experts for their best tips on each step of the process.
 We spoke with insiders at Travelzoo, a hotel manager who flies an average of 100,000 miles annually, the president of Hotwire, and others.
 Here's what they had to say about making air travel less of a hassle from start to finish.